faniimokun/nairocare.com/README.md

 `Step Six:`
     Then run this command git clone "here you paste the url path copied in step 4" e.g for "Use HTTPS" it is git clone https://github.com/faniimokun/nairocare.com.git

 `Step Seven:`
     cd into the project folder nairocare.com from the current directory like this :cd nairocare.com Then open index.html file with any browser to view the work done and you can go ahead edit and contribute as reqired.
 NOTE to contribute see ```How to Contribute to this Projects```;

-##Team Nairo Executives:
+## Team Nairo Executives:
 1. name position
 2. name position
 3. name position
-4.name position
+4. name position
 5. name position
 6. name position
 7. name position